ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 * Volumes over 250 GB can expand to 16 TB, with the following restrictions:
   * If the volume was created using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) that limits capacity to less than 16 TB, it can only expand to the allowed capacity for that tier.
   * If the volume is a [custom volume](/docs/vpc?topic=vpc-block-storage-profiles#custom) created in a lower IOPS range that doesn't allow expanding to 16 TB, it can only expand to its maximum capacity for that custom range.
-* IOPS automatically expand to a IOPS value, depending upon the profile you're using.
+* IOPS automatically expand to an IOPS value, depending upon the profile you're using.
 While volume resizing does not incur downtime (that is, you don't have to restart the instance and reattach the volume), for the increased IOPS to take effect, you must restart the virtual server instance.
 * Maximum IOPS for a volume is capped at [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta).
 * After a volume is expanded, you can't reduce the size of the volume.
 * After you create a volume, can't change a volume's IOPS tier profile.